 A Vacuum Physics Group was inaugurated in 1965.

 The composition of the Group Committee reflects the broad coverage of the subject aimed at by the Group, encompassing academics, representatives of vacuum manufacturers and vacuum users in government and industrial laboratories.
 The Group has been successful in bringing together those engaged in the production and improvement of vacuum equipment with those concerned with its application in such diverse areas as medical physics, large machines for research in the physical sciences, industrial process control and the electronics and semiconductor industries.

 During the past few years, the Group has organised a wide programme of half-day and full-day meetings, some of which have taken the form of workshops or included mini-exhibitions.
-The subjects of recent meetings have included choosing and using vacuum equipment, environmentally friendly cleaning, energy assisted coating, motion in vacuum, automation and control, diamond growth, pressure measurement, ion sources, plasma sampling, surface analytical techniques etc.
+The group has also actively participated in the Vacuum Symposium UK series of conferences.

 The subjects of recent meetings have included:

 - Innovations in vacuum deposited functional metal oxide coatings

 - Essential tools for effective control of vacuum systems